So, you want to build a data science team? Here’s some stuff to think about.

 Data architects capture, organise and centralise data.
 Engineers then test, maintain and get the data ready for analysis.

-Elizabeth Mazenko has done some great research for BetterBuys on what capabilities various members of the data science team typically have, and the following chart is a useful rough guide.
+Elizabeth Mazenko has done some great research for BetterBuys on what capabilities various members of the data science team typically have, and provides a chart which makes a useful rough guide.

 You’ll see many more job titles mentioned in other articles – data hygienists or business solutions architects, for example – but most should correlate with the three or four roles outlined here.